MAIB will not recover missing fishing boat

 In a statement posted on Twitter, they thanked the government for its pledge to support a recovery operation.

-"We understand this operation may not be successful but we are assured of their promise to do all they safely can to achieve this task."
+"We understand this operation may not be successful but we are assured of their promise to do all they safely can to achieve this task," it said.